Publications

 booktitle = {Proceedings of the 26th International Conference on Design Automation and Test in Europe (DATE)},

-keywords = {Efficient Embedded Computing, Error Correction, Error Resilience, Machine Learning, Machine Learning Accelerators, Soft Error},
+keywords = {Efficient Embedded Computing, Machine Learning Accelerator Design, Reliability},

 pubstate = {published},